csula/cs454-winter-2016/notes/week8.md

 ### Introduction

+* Open source search engine
 * Built on top of Apache Lucene
 * JSON based
 * Scheme free
 * Distributed
 * Multi-tenancy
 * API Centric & REST

+> You **cannot** use Elastic Search in your homework 4.
+> However, this is very useful knowledge for you to have!

 ### What can it do?